inaz2/roputils/README.md

 Currently roputils.py has the below classes:

-* ELF: information about ELF object retrieved by readelf
+* ELF: ELF parser (by readelf)
-* ROP: subclass of ELF, with additional methods for creating ROP sequence
+* ROP: ELF with additional methods for creating ROP chains
 * Shellcode: i386/x86-64/ARM shellcode builder
-* FormatStr: create format string for exploitation
+* FormatStr: format string for exploitation
-* Proc: gateway interface of subprocess and socket
+* Proc: non-blocking IO for local process and remote service
-* Pattern: create Metasploit pattern and calculate its offset
+* Pattern: Metasploit pattern generator/calculator
 * Asm: implementation of asm subcommand

 roputils.py also can be used as CLI tool, the subcommands are: